Community Science

 Here are some community science projects in which you can directly participate:

-8. Bird Survey at Brumley North.
-Triangle Land Conservancy and New Hope Audubon are going to organize a bird count during this fall migration at Brumley North to examine the effects of invasive plant removal on the bird population.
+- Bird Survey at Brumley North.
+Triangle Land Conservancy and New Hope Bird Alliance are organizing bird surveys each spring and fall migration seasons at Brumley North to examine the effects of invasive plant removal, prescribed burn and other habitat improvement activities on the bird community.